Evepp/Youtube_subcriptions/README.md

 # Assessing YouTube Channel Consistency: Analyzing Video Output and Channel Longevity
-The dataset used in this analysis is based on a database available at the following link, curated by the Tilburg School Hub: https://www.kaggle.com/datasets/thedevastator/revealing-insights-from-youtube-video-and-channe.
-The dataset is credited to Dr. Vishwanath Seshagiri.
+The dataset utilized in this study is based on a database available here and is curated by the Tilburg School Hub.
+Full credit for the data is attributed to Dr. Vishwanath Seshagiri.

-The primary objective of this study is to evaluate the interaction variable, which considers the number of videos a channel has produced and the duration of the channel's existence.
-This metric serves as a proxy for assessing the consistency with which the YouTuber uploads content over the channel's lifespan.
+The primary objective of this research is to analyze the variable representing the number of videos a channel has produced and the duration of the channel's existence.
+This variable serves as a proxy for the consistency with which the YouTuber uploads videos throughout the channel's lifetime.
+The study employs statistical methods to predict the potential subscriber count a YouTube channel may achieve based on this and other relevant factors.